 Remarketing and lead nurturing are a critical part of any lower-funnel digital strategy, and programmatic is no different.
 If your upper-funnel campaign focuses on generating new leads, they can be nurtured through programmatic ads at this point in the cycle to continue building their relationship with your brand and encourage them to become repeat customers.
 KPIs for lead nurturing include click-through rates and conversion rates.

-As we like to say here at ROI, there’s never such a thing as a one-size-fits-all solution.
+There’s never such a thing as a one-size-fits-all solution.
 Tracking the most relevant KPIs for your campaign is a critical part of a successful programmatic campaign.
-ROI’s programmatic experts can help you determine the KPIs that your brand should be tracking for a profitable programmatic advertising campaign – and help you achieve your targets.
-Learn more.